-96329 Health Systems and Change6cp; 6 x 1hr (zoom online session), 15-20hpw (self-study and participation in activities); availability: online coursework degrees students only
+96329 Implementing and Evaluating Change6cp; 6 x 1hr (zoom online session), 15-20hpw (self-study and participation in activities); availability: online coursework degrees students only

 There are course requisites for this subject.
 See access conditions.

 Anti-requisite(s): 92297 Health Systems and Change

 Health service leaders are facing increasing pressure from changes to the population, patient expectations, political environments, plus the growing demand to demonstrate affordable and effective service delivery.
 For this reason, a new skill set is required from healthcare leaders that focus on creating an environment for change.
 Most countries accept that existing health care models are not sustainable for future decades resulting in health service leaders engaging in service improvements and redesign activities that ensure services continue to reflect the care needs of consumers.